Best Approximate Quantum Compiling Problems: A programmable two-qubit gate and the CNOT unit

 \begin{proof} First, since each rotation gate has $1$ real parameter while $\SU(d)$ has real dimension $d^2-1$, Sard's theorem~\cite{lee2013smooth} can be used to show that the set of special unitary matrices that do not need $d^2-1$ rotation gates to be exactly compiled has measure zero in $\SU(d)$ \cite[Lem.
 II.2]{shende2004lowerbound}.
 Thus, if a product of matrices from the basis set can be reduced to a product with less than $d^2-1$ rotation gates, then it is in the measure zero set.
 In particular, more than $3$ consecutive rotation gates on the same qubit in a product can be reduced to only $3$ rotation gates.
 So, without CNOTs, any product can be reduced to one with only $3n<d^2-1$ rotation gates.
 Furthermore, $R_z$ commutes with the control of CNOTs and $R_x$ commutes with the target of CNOTs.
 Thus, whenever $3$ rotation gates are applied after a CNOT on either the control or target qubit, we can rewrite them as $3$ rotation gates such that one of the rotation gates commutes with the CNOT.
 Thus, we can reduce any product of matrices from the basis set to a product with $3$ rotation gates applied to each qubit, followed by CNOTs, each followed by only $4$ rotation gates.
 Thus, a product with $L$ CNOTs can be reduced to a product with $4L+3n$ rotation gates.
 So, the set of special unitary matrices that do not need at least $\big\lceil \frac{1}{4}(4^n-3n-1)\big\rceil$ CNOTs to be exactly compiled has measure zero in $\SU(d)$ \cite[Prop.
 III.1]{shende2004lowerbound}. \end{proof}

 Therefore, for an arbitrary $n$-qubit circuit, one would need at least $\Omega(4^n)$ CNOT gates for exact compilation.
 Henceforth, we refer to the bound $\big\lceil \frac{1}{4}(4^n-3n-1)\big\rceil$ as the theoretical lower bound, or TLB for short.
-Figure~\ref{fig.expl} gives a glimpse on how the reduction in terms of CNOTs and rotations can be carried out for a 3-qubit circuit.
+Figure~\ref{fig.expl} gives a glimpse \cmt{of} how the reduction in terms of CNOTs and rotations can be carried out for a 3-qubit circuit.

-While \cite{shende2004lowerbound} only proved a lower bound, their reasoning motivates how we build quantum circuit structures.
+While \cite{shende2004lowerbound} only proved a lower bound, their reasoning motivates \cmt{a flexible parametric circuit construction}.
 Since every product of matrices from the basis set can be reduced to a product of the form described in the previous paragraph (see also Figure~\ref{fig.expl}), we will consider products of that form with different sequences of CNOTs.
 Let $\CU_{j\to k}(\theta_1,\theta_2,\theta_3,\theta_4)$ be the matrix represented by

-We call this a ``CNOT unit'' and we use it as a programmable two-qubit block in our circuit structure.
-Define now the set
+We call this a ``CNOT unit'' and we use it as a programmable two-qubit block in \cmt{the parametric circuit}.
+Define

 as the set of $L$-long lists of pairs of control-target indices with the control index smaller than the target index.
-The latter constraint is without loss of generality since a CNOT can be flipped with $y$-rotations.
+The latter constraint is without loss of generality since a CNOT can be flipped with $y$-rotations ($R_y(\pi/2)$ on the left of the control and right of the target, and $R_y(-\pi/2)$ on the right of the control and left of the target).
 The set $J(L)$ represents all the possible CNOT unit sequences that one can have of length $L$.
 In Figure~\ref{fig.expl}, we have one element of $J(4)$ as $(1\to2,1\to3,2\to3,2\to3)$.

 The cardinality of $J(L)$ can be shown to be $|J(L)|=(n(n-1)/2)^L$.
 Given an element $\ct\in J(L)$ (that is, an $L$-long list of pairs defining the location of our CNOT units, for example in Figure~\ref{fig.expl} $\ct = (1\to2,1\to3,2\to3,2\to3)$) we define $\ct(i)$ as the pair at position $i$, and we let $\Vct:[0,2\pi)^{3n+4L}\to\SU(2^n)$ be the following circuit